Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Experiments

-We utilized two metrics, RMSE (Root Mean Square Error) and CSI (Critical Success Index), to evaluate the forecast performance.
-The RMSE represents the \textbf{overall performance} of our framework's forecast, while CSI mainly focuses on the most \textbf{extreme MHW events}.
+We utilized two metrics, \textbf{RMSE} (Root Mean Square Error) and \textbf{CSI} (Critical Success Index), to evaluate the forecast performance.
+The RMSE represents the \textbf{overall performance} of our framework's forecast (lower is better), while CSI mainly focuses on the most \textbf{extreme MHW events} (higher is better).
 What's more, we utilize assimilation bias (BIAS) to assess the systematic bias induced by our neural assimilation system.
-More details can be found in Appendix E.
+Metric definitions are summarized in Appendix~\ref{app:reproducibility}.